Node to Rust, Day 12: Strings, Part 2

 }

-without any hassle.
+Why?
+Because the trait Borrow<str> is implemented for String.
+Anywhere you need a borrowed str, you can use a borrowed String without any hassle.
 The reverse is not true.
-If you change the function signature to accept a &String
+If you change the function signature to accept a &String and try to pass a &str, you’ll get a compile error.

 When you need an owned value

-If you need an owned value then you need a String
+If you need an owned value then you need a String but there are a couple things to consider.

-.
+1. It is cumbersome to manually convert loads of &strs to String.
 This is a genuine problem when you want to expose a satisfying, easy to use API.
-The example in the introduction is contrived but it is exactly what you’ll deal with frequently.You should let the users of your API decide how to create owned values for you.
-In other words, you shouldn’t simply accept
+The example in the introduction is contrived but it is exactly what you’ll deal with frequently.

-s everywhere and convert them yourself.
+2. You should let the users of your API decide how to create owned values for you.
+In other words, you shouldn’t simply accept &strs everywhere and convert them yourself.
 The user may have better ways of getting you the data.

 Here’s where you want to think about your API.
 Are you looking to own a string that comes from wherever?
-Or do you expect your functions to be called with a mix of string literals and/or String
+Or do you expect your functions to be called with a mix of string literals and/or Strings?

-If it’s the latter, then you’re looking for the common ground between a String
+If it’s the latter, then you’re looking for the common ground between a String and &str, which we found clues to in the section above.

 For functions that accept potentially generated strings

-For a function that accepts arbitrary strings from anywhere — generated or non — you can accept arguments that implement ToString
+For a function that accepts arbitrary strings from anywhere — generated or non — you can accept arguments that implement ToString.

 use std::str::FromStr; // Imported to use Ipv4Addr::from_str